Super-Resolved Canopy Height Mapping from Sentinel-2 Time Series Using Airborne LiDAR HD Reference Data across Metropolitan France: Conclusion

 \section{Conclusion}

 In this paper, we have introduced THREASURE-Net, a novel end-to-end framework for super-resolved tree canopy height estimation.
-Our approach generates high-resolution annual predictions at 2.5~m and 5~m directly from Sentinel-2 time series with 10~m resolution, supervised with LiDAR~HD–derived canopy height data.
-THREASURE-Net outperforms existing Sentinel-2–based methods for forest height prediction and achieves performances comparable to approaches relying on 1.5~m SPOT-6/7 imagery.
-Our model achieves mean absolute errors of 2.62 m, 2.72 m, and 2.88 m at 2.5 m, 5 m, and 10 m resolution, respectively, and can be used for change detection and tree growth monitoring.
+Our approach generates high-resolution annual predictions at 2.5, 5 and 10~m directly from Sentinel-2 time series with 10~m resolution, supervised with LiDAR~HD–derived canopy height data.
+THREASURE-Net outperforms existing Sentinel-2–based methods for forest height prediction and achieves performance comparable to approaches relying on 1.5~m SPOT-6/7 imagery.
+Our model achieves mean absolute errors of 2.63~m, 2.70~m, and 2.89~m at 2.5~m, 5~m, and 10~m resolution, respectively.
+The improved resolution of THREASURE-Net shows potential for multi-year tree loss detection and tree growth monitoring tasks.
+However, both tasks are complex and would require further development and refinement before achieving operational implementation.

-Future work will focus on mitigating the imbalance across canopy height classes and improving the prediction of very small and very tall trees.
-Incorporating radar data could be a promising direction, as it provides complementary structural information.

-Finally, we plan to integrate a tree/non-tree classification module, enabling a fully end-to-end system that does not rely on an external forest mask.
+Among the three evaluated resolutions, the 5~m model appears to provide the best trade-off between tree height prediction accuracy and spatial detail.
+While the 2.5~m model improves the representation of fine-scale spatial structures, its prediction accuracy is often insufficient, particularly in more challenging sites.

+Our model achieves competitive or superior performance using Sentinel-2 data alone than state-of-the-art methods that rely on both optical and radar data, thanks to its efficient use of vegetation phenology captured in Sentinel-2 time series.
+Incorporating radar data could be, however, a promising direction to further improve the prediction of very small and very tall trees, as it provides complementary structural information.
+Further work will focus on these improvements as well as the mitigation of the imbalance across canopy height classes.

+Furthermore, it would be interesting to investigate the model's conditioning on LiDAR acquisition in more detail, with a view to potentially extending the framework towards monthly change detection.